Trump's first defense secretary was a "mad dog." Will his second be a lapdog?

 To survive in Trump’s cabinet permanently, Shanahan will need to course correct on that front immediately.
 Being a “good buyer” will only go so far with a commander in chief as obsessed with loyalty as Trump, especially given the fact that his new position “makes him infinitely more subordinate to the president’s wishes,” Adams says.
 As the man standing between Trump and a skeptical national security establishment, Shanahan won’t command the respect Mattis held when forced to bury troublesome White House proposals in red tape.
 Unlike the battle-hardened Marine Corps veteran, Shanahan is still learning his way around the five-sided building.

 Without a clear-eyed understanding of the Pentagon’s institutional history, Shanahan will be at a disadvantage when it comes to implementing programs promoted by Trump but reviled by the entrenched military bureaucracy.
 “To be really successful as a secretary of defense, you need someone who has the moral courage to be unpopular with the Services,” says Dan Grazier, a military historian and fellow at the Project on Government Oversight in Washington.
-In recent weeks, he’s already faced some early setbacks, including high turnover among his immediate staff, according to a report in the Washington Post, and vacancies in the two of the Pentagon’s other most senior roles: deputy secretary and chief management officer.
+In recent weeks, he’s already faced some early setbacks, including high turnover among his immediate staff, according to a report in the Washington Post, and vacancies in two of the Pentagon’s other most senior roles: deputy secretary and chief management officer.
 (Both offices are being filled in an acting capacity.)
 He’ll also have to contend with the first of several awkward directives from Trump, who told him during the Cabinet meeting to stop publicly releasing independent Pentagon reports on waste, fraud, and abuse by US troops in Afghanistan.
 (The Pentagon has not commented publicly yet on that apparent instruction.)

 Spector, the military historian, says the Pentagon has endured “much less disruption” than other federal agencies in the Trump era, but the uncertainty of an acting head could upset that calculus.
 He recalls one of his former students, a veteran, telling him recently, “I’m looking forward to an exciting year.
 Exciting, in the sense that a really scary horror movie is exciting.”